Sony A9 setup guide with tips and tricks

 Auto Pwr OFF Temp.

-Sets the temperature of the camera at which the camera turns off automatically during shooting.
+Sets the temperature of the camera at which the Sony A9 turns off automatically during shooting.
 When it is set to High, you can continue shooting even when the temperature of the camera gets hotter than normal.
 Do not shoot while holding the camera in your hand as it can cause burns.
 Use a tripod.
 This will give you a 9-minute increase in movie recording at high ambient temperatures.

 Plays back movies recorded with the product on an NTSC/PAL system TV.

-If dust or debris gets inside the camera and adheres to the surface of the image sensor (the part that converts the light to an electric signal), it may appear as dark spots on the image, depending on the shooting environment.
+If dust or debris gets inside the Sony A9 and adheres to the surface of the image sensor (the part that converts the light to an electric signal), it may appear as dark spots on the image, depending on the shooting environment.
 If this happens, follow the steps below to clean the image sensor.

 Sets whether or not to activate touch operations on the monitor.
 Touch operations when shooting with the monitor are referred to as “touch panel operations,” and touch operations when shooting with the viewfinder are referred to as “touch pad operations.”